moleculerjs/site/source/docs/broker.md

 ```

 ### Distributed timeouts
 Moleculer uses [distributed timeouts](https://www.datawire.io/guide/traffic/deadlines-distributed-timeouts-microservices/).
-In case of chained calls the timeout value will be decremented with the elapsed time.
-If the timeout value is less or equal than 0, next calls will be skipped (`RequestSkippedError`) because the first call is rejected anyway.
+In case of chained calls, the timeout value is decremented with the elapsed time.
+If the timeout value is less or equal than 0, the next calls is skipped (`RequestSkippedError`) because the first call has been already rejected.

 ### Retries
 If you set the `retryCount` property in calling options and the request returns with a `MoleculerRetryableError` error, broker will recall the action with the same parameters as long as `retryCount` is greater than `0`.